sammanthp007/gem5-tutorial/README.md

 Almost every thing is gem5 is a SimObject.
 It is an abstraction.
 All c++ object are SimObjects

 ### One thing SimObjects can do is enqueue events
+Events are shot based on time.
+An event is shot at a specific time.